 The School of Law contributes directly to only three of the University's eight Academic Dashboard Components: Student-Faculty Ratio, Research Expenditures, and Faculty Productivity.
-The hiring of additional faculty has improved the student-faculty ratio within the School of Law in each of the past two years.
-That ratio should improve further in the next two reporting years as new faculty begin to teach, with no change in enrollment.
+The hiring of additional faculty has improved the student-faculty ratio within the School of Law in each of the past three years.
+That ratio should improve further in the next reporting year as new faculty expand their teaching loads, with no change in enrollment.
+However, other schools have achieved greater ratio reductions than ours through major cuts in their student populations.
 The Children's Law Center continues to be the School of Law's primary contributor to overall University research expenditures, and no major change is anticipated immediately in that regard.
 Faculty continue to seek prestigious appointments such as Fulbright Awards, and the School is committed to encouraging those efforts.
-Professor Susan Kuo was recently selected as one of the nation's very best law teachers in the classroom.
-The Law School is more aggressively nominating faculty for other awards, in an effort to build recognition leading to increased future consideration of our faculty for major national awards.
+The Law School is aggressively nominating faculty for awards, in an effort to build recognition leading to increased future consideration of our faculty for major national awards.